 In February 2013, Illumina, Inc. acquired Verinata Health, Inc. (Verinata) for \$350 million in cash and up to an additional \$100 million in milestone payments through December 2015.
 In March 2013, we received cash proceeds of \$3.1 million in exchange for our ownership interest in Verinata, resulting in a gain of \$1.8 million.
 During 2014, we received cash proceeds of \$0.3 million from the escrow account related to the acquisition.
 We recorded these amounts as "Gain from sale of investment in Verinata" in the accompanying consolidated statements of operations for the years ended December 31, 2013 and 2014.
 The final milestones related to the sale of Verinata to Illumina were met in December 2015 and, accordingly, we recorded our share of these milestone payment obligations in the amount of \$2.3 million in Other Assets and Gain from sale of investment in Verinata in the accompanying consolidated statement of operations for the year ended December 31, 2015.
 In January 2016, we received payment of this amount.

-Other expense, net increased by \$1.1 million for 2015, compared to \$0.9 million for 2014, primarily due to losses from revaluation of certain foreign currency denominated assets and liabilities during 2015.
+Other expense, net was \$1.2 million for both 2016 and 2015 and \$0.9 million for 2014.
+The expense was mainly associated with losses from revaluation of certain foreign currency denominated assets and liabilities.

 Benefit from Income Taxes